 Does It Matter What You Eat?

-When hunger strikes, it is easy to reach for the first food you think of or the easiest quick snack you can manage.
-Moms, who breastfeed need about 500 extra calories a day, so when they feel hungry, what should they eat?
-Does it matter?
+When you are feeling hungry, it is easy to reach for the first food you think of or the easiest quick snack you can manage.
+So, when you feel hungry, what should you eat when breastfeeding?
+Does it even matter?

 1. Healthy Fats and Fiber

 All foods are not created equal.
 While it is always best to try to eat healthily, there are some foods that are explicitly recommended to breastfeeding parents that will aid in milk supply and strengthen your body at the same time.
-Consuming healthy fats, Vitamin E, and magnesium are great ways to get those needed calories and look after your health.
-These things also increase your milk supply or at least do not diminish it.
+Consuming nutritious foods such as, healthy fats, Vitamin E, and magnesium are great ways to get those needed calories and look after your health.
+These things also increase your milk production or at least do not diminish it.
 Other foods like yogurt, oatmeal, and nuts like almonds can also help you stave off hunger and restore the body’s energy.

 2. Never Ignore Hunger